remla25-team1/model-training/README.md

 | FRESH_POSITIVE_RATIO | 0.42 | Prediction distribution is suspicious if not between 0.2 and 0.8 |

 <!-- METRICS END -->

+#### A/B TESTING
+For A/B Testing go to the operation repository, and check docs/continuous-experimentation.md (https://github.com/remla25-team1/operation/blob/main/docs/continuous-experimentation.md).